 Greed and Decline: The Treasure of the Knights Templar and Their Downfall

-The Finances of the Templars
+The Finances of the Knights Templar

-The Templars were not only great warriors, but formidable financiers as well.
+The Knights Templar were not only great warriors, but formidable financiers as well.
 One of the two ranks of non-fighting men, for instance, was known as the farmers, who were responsible for the administration of the Order’s worldly possessions.
 The other rank was the chaplains, which tended to the spiritual needs of the Order.

 Members of the Knights Templar in discussion. ( Public Domain )